Out of My Tree

-Out of My Tree is the first solo album by John Sykes, released in 1995.
-After Sykes' previous band Blue Murder was dropped by Geffen Records, he signed a new recording contract with the Japanese branch of Mercury Records.
+Out of My Tree is the first solo album by English musician John Sykes, released on 21 August 1995.

+After Sykes's previous band Blue Murder was dropped by Geffen Records, he signed a new recording contract with the Japanese branch of Mercury Records.
 Viewing this as a fresh start, the band was renamed Sykes.
-Out of My Tree was recorded virtually live in the studio to preserve the arrangements in concert.
+Out of My Tree was recorded essentially live in the studio to preserve the arrangements in concert.

+Out of My Tree reached number seven on the Japanese charts.
+The track "I Don't Wanna Live My Life Like You" was released as a single.

 Track listing

 All songs written and composed by John Sykes.

 Personnel

 Credits are adapted from the album's liner notes.